kinseyreeves/Deep-RL-Baselines/README.md

 # Deep Reinforcement Learning Baseline Environments

 Thesis project, implementing vairous gyms to test various Deep RL algorithms against as baselines.
 Each environment is able to scale in complexity of either total state space size or the inherent difficulty of the problem.

-Kinsey Reeves
+Any questions email me:
 kreeves@student.unimelb.edu.au

 **Requirements**